 Jaxon automates and enhances the process of building custom classifiers so that what traditionally takes months is done in minutes.
 This allows businesses to access new domain-specific knowledge and automate time-consuming tasks.

 Document classification is a massive issue for organizations due to the sheer volume of files generated daily by both employees and customers.
-This problem is sometimes tackled using named entity recognition (NER), which works in some cases, but falls short in many others, especially for domain-specific applications.
+Traditional approaches fall short in many cases, especially for domain-specific applications.